Charles Whitman Cross: Research

 Cross was a petrologist, and much of his field work focused on rocks.
 Most of this was done in Colorado, in rugged terrain with few roads.
 His greatest work was on the San Juan Mountains beginning in 1895.
 He also worked in the Leucite Hills of Wyoming and in Hawaii.

 Besides his substantial field work, Cross was known for his pioneering research in normative mineralogy.
 Together with Joseph P. Iddings, Louis Valentine Pirsson, and Henry Stephens Washington, he devised a measurement of the chemical composition of rocks that came to be known as the CIPW norm, after their initials.
 Published in a 1903 book, their method was more quantitative than previous approaches and introduced a novel nomenclature system.
 While other petrologists generally judged their nomenclature to be too detailed and cumbersome, they embraced the quantitative approach of calculating a "norm" based on a rock's chemical composition, and the CIPW norm remains a staple of petrology.

 Other professional activities

 Cross helped organize the National Research Council.
 He was a member from 1918 to 1922, treasurer from 1918 to 1919, and vice chairman of its Division of Geology and Geography in 1918.
 He was among several geologists who persuaded the Carnegie Institution of Washington to establish its Geophysical Laboratory.
 In 1910 he organized the Petrologists' Club, whose first meetings took place in his home.

-Cross was elected to the National Academy of Sciences in 1908 and was its treasurer from 1911 to 1919.
+Cross was elected to the National Academy of Sciences in 1908 and was its treasurer from 1911 to 1919. he was elected to the American Philosophical Society in 1915.
 He was a member of the Geological Society of America and was its president in 1918.
 In 1925, his alma mater Amherst College awarded him an honorary Doctor of Sciences degree.